battibass/DTSliceTestOfflineAnalysis/README.md

 # DTSliceTestOfflineAnalysis
-Package collecting the offline analysis program for the DT slice-test
+Package collecting the offline analysis programs for the DT slice-test

 ## Downloading the package and setting up the environment:
 ```
 git clone https://github.com/battibass/DTSliceTestOfflineAnalysis.git

+cd DTSliceTestOfflineAnalysis

 # For BASH:
 . configForSlcieTestAnalysis.sh